markwal/markwal.github.io/_posts/2016-02-18-ffcp-start-and-end-gcode.md

 {% endhighlight %}

 # start gcode Cura 15.04 single left
-Use the single left gcode, but change the set nozzle temperature line (M104) to the following:
+Use the single right gcode, but change the set nozzle temperature line (M104) to the following:

 {% highlight text %}
-M104 S[first_layer_temperature_0] T1 ; set nozzle temp, don't wait
+M104 S{print_temperature} T1 ; set nozzle temp, don't wait
 {% endhighlight %}

 And insert the switch extruder just before the wait for heatup (M116):